 I never know when grief is going to hit me these days.
 It could be a song.
-It could be a photo.
+It could be a photo of my mother.
 It could be a conversation I have with my sister.
 Sometimes I’m driving and grief hits me so hard that I have to pull over.
 I sob uncontrollably.
 I cry for what could have been.
 Grief comes in waves but the rhythm is unpredictable.
 Grief resides in my head.

 Even though my sister lives on a different continent, after our mom’s death, we have become closer than ever.
 She even visited and I met my niece for the first time.
 I instantly fell in love with her.

-Although losing a parent is a natural process, my mom’s death has forever changed me and how I look at the world.
+Although losing a parent is a natural process, my mother’s death has forever changed me and how I look at the world.
 In an odd way it has made me a better parent.
-I want to make sure my children know how much they’re loved and when I’m gone, those memories, will be my legacy.
+I want to make sure my children know how much they’re loved, and when I’m gone, those memories, will be my legacy.

 Mom, I love you.
 You are finally pain-free and at peace.
 When we meet again we will have that long overdue talk and we will find peace together.